SunKimsroul-AUPP/Student-Performance-Analytics-Dashboard/README.md

 - Add API keys for automated exports.
 - Add test coverage for analytics and risk logic with `pytest`.

-This project is already a solid foundation for showing skills in:
+This project is already cover:

 - Python data analytics (pandas).
 - Web API design (FastAPI).